Biorn1950/DWIN_T5UIC1_LCD/docs.md

         - Encoder not sync with rest pos
         - Display issue on exit
         - Sync homing popup
+        - Sync encoder with screen position (no more over positions)

+    Feat:
+        - add buzzer capability

     Removed
         - encoderRate = true -> no wait